AnthonyECL/omniblue_2/readme.md

 In this project I used ROS2 MoCap Optitrack , click the link for documentation and setup : https://github.com/tud-cor-sr/ros2-mocap_optitrack.git

+If you got the error message : `"Rigid body of the base not found"` while running `ros2 launch launch/launch_y_up.py ` , comment line 109 to 114  in file `/mocap_optitrack_w2b/src/WorldToBase.cpp`, save then re`colcon build`.

 ## Tip

 If you don’t want to repeat the configuration every time, you can add the commands to your `~/.bashrc`